nokau/Barotrauma-zht-edited/README_eng.md

 Use it at your own risk, as the editing is based solely on my own experience and preference; I cannot guarantee that all edits are accurate.

-- ### I have something to report
+# Report issue, send suggestions
-Head over to the [Issues](https://github.com/nokau/Barotrauma.zht.edited.mod/issues) page, click on the green `New issue` button, then click the `Get started` button on the right side of the issue types.
-And since this is a Traditional Chinese localization, please send your issues in Traditional Chinese if possible.
+Head over to the [Issues](https://github.com/nokau/Barotrauma.zht.edited.mod/issues) page and click on the green `New issue` button, then click the `Get started` button on the right side of an issue type.
+Since this is a Traditional Chinese localization, please send your issues in Traditional Chinese if possible.

-- ### I want to contribute
-I think that GitHub doesn't allow direct editing unless a user is part of a repository.
-But users can create a `Fork` of a repository and send a `Pull request` after they make changes to the forked repository.

-If you're as clueless as me, please use the [Issues](https://github.com/nokau/Barotrauma.zht.edited.mod/issues) page if possible.

-For as far as I know, GitHub doesn't allow direct editing unless a user is part of a repository.
-But users can create a `Fork` of an repository and send a `Pull request` after they make changes to the forked repository.

 # For now this project has most of the texts edited, including:
 - Main menu UI